cesbit/pyleri/README.md

 ```python
 List(element, delimiter=',', mi=0, ma=None, opt=False)
 ```
 List is like Repeat but with a delimiter.
 A comma is used as default delimiter but any element is allowed.
 When a string is used as delimiter it will be converted to a `Token` element. `mi` and `ma` work excatly like with Repeat.
-An optional keyword argument `opt` can be set to `True` if you allow the list to end with a delimiter.
+An optional keyword argument `opt` can be set to `True` to allow the list to end with a delimiter.
 By default this is set to `False` which means the list has to end with an element.

 Example:
 ```python